James-Fleming12/EvidentialHDC/docs/lin_probe_updates/tta_iterations.md

    $\sqrt{10000} = 100$ (all entries are $\pm 1$), so zs-correct / zs-wrong /
    oracle-fixed
    all report 100.0.
-Outlier analysis must use the CONTINUOUS 128-d norm, not the binarized code — the diagnostic's norm axis is not meaningful as-is.
+Outlier analysis must use the CONTINUOUS 128-d norm, not the binarized code; the diagnostic's norm axis is not meaningful as-is.
 This does not affect the other axes.

 Per-class: the oracle gain is concentrated in a few classes per condition (fog: 0 +0.53, 7 +0.24, 11 +0.22, 14 +0.17; wet_ground: 14 +0.38, 2 +0.25, 7 +0.20, 15
-+0.20) — those are the TTA/AL target classes.
++0.20); those are the TTA/AL target classes.
 (Class 0 is the ignore class; the others are real targets.)

 Pool curve (the AL budget): a SMALL labeled pool closes most of the gap.
 1k points already capture 40-77% of the oracle gain (wet_ground 1k 0.532 vs 100k 0.691; fog 1k 0.309 vs 100k 0.433), and 10k points are near-saturated.
-The active-learning budget to close the probe gap is small — consistent with Pillar 3's "one label per cluster" structure.
+The active-learning budget to close the probe gap is small, consistent with Pillar 3's "one label per cluster" structure.

 **Implication for the update design.** The gap needs a WEIGHT update (rotation), so